Twostap/SRcalculator/README.md

 Screen Full-Text is the anticipated number of hours it will take to screen full-text for single reviewer screening.
 If double screening, this number should be doubled.

-Data Extraction is the number of hours it is anticipated to take a single reviewer to extract and validate data from the included records.
+Data Extraction is the number of hours it is anticipated to take a single reviewer to extract and validate data from the included records.<br><br>